What’s the failure rate of All-on-1 implants?

 Other warning signs include a feeling that the implant “just doesn’t fit right,” difficulty chewing, or recurring bad breath.
 Dental professionals urge patients to monitor their healing process closely—and to report any concerns immediately for early investigation and management.
 Timely action can often save an implant before complete failure occurs.

 "Early detection of implant failure is crucial.
-Patients should report persistent pain or mobility to their dental provider immediately. " — Implantologist
+Patients should report persistent pain or mobility to their dental provider immediately. " — Dr Jared Van Ittersum

 Diagnosis and Management of All-on-1 Implant Failure